kyomawolf/MakefileLecture/README.md

 # Makefile-Tutorial in 42 Style
-### this repo contains excercises to train/learn how a basic Makefile works, but also goes into the depths to learn the cool things perfect for bigger project handling
+### this repo contains excercises to train/learn how a basic Makefile works, but also dives into the depths to learn the cool things perfect for bigger project handling